citizenfx/fivem-docs/content/docs/developers/sandbox.md

 - Operations in the server main folder are blocked
 - Operations outside resource folders are blocked
+- Symlinks are disabled and cannot be followed or created
+- Path traversal using `..` is disabled and rejected
 - Blocked operations return error code 13 "Permission denied"

 ## OS Operations